 - Red Eyes, Take Warning: Jade's eyes become glowing red and lose pupils when the Queen's in control.

 - Split Personality Takeover: This seems to be her ultimate goal.
 She basically wants to switch positions with Jade: the Queen would be at the control of their body and Jade would be reduced to a voice in the back of the Queen's mind.

 - Ambition Is Evil: So far Jade has been unable to feel any dark emotions from Nerissa, other than ambition and desire.
-Even those feelings are being suppressed by the old sorceress.
+The old sorceress is keeping those emotions in check forcefully.